NiklasPfister/adaXT/docs/user_guide/honest_splitting.md

 Using the `refit_leaf_nodes` function directly is tedious when fitting random forests.
 Therefore the RandomForest class has an optional parameter to perform honest splitting.
-The precise behaviour is controlled by the parameters `sampling` and `sampling_parameter`.
+The precise behaviour is controlled by the parameters `sampling` and `sampling_args`.
 Currently there are two version of honest splitting available:

 - **honest_tree**: In this case, for each tree in the forest, a new split into `fitting_indices` and `prediction_indices` is randomly drawn and used to fit and refit the tree, respectively.
-Unlike in classical random forest that draw a bootstrap sample, this approaches uses all training data for each tree, however it never uses the same sample in the same tree to both create splits and populate the leaf nodes.
-The relative sizes of the two splits are controlled by `sampling_parameter`.
+Unlike in a classical random forest that draws a bootstrap sample, this approaches first for each tree randomly divides the training data into two parts (controlled by `sampling_args['split']`) and then from each draws a separate random sample (controlled by `sampling_args['size']` and `sampling_args['replace']`).
+The first subsample (the `fitting_indices`) is then used to create splits and the second (the `prediction_indices`) to populate the leaf nodes.
-- **honest_forest**: In this case, the data is split only once into `fitting_indices` and `prediction_indices`.
-Again the relative sizes are determined by the first value of the `sampling_parameter`.
-Then, for each tree two bootstrap samples from `fitting_indices` and `prediction_indices` are drawn and used to fit and refit the tree, respectively.
-The sizes of the bootstrap samples are controlled by the second value of the `sampling_parameter`.
+- **honest_forest**: In this case, the data is split only once into two parts (controlled by `sampling_args['split']`) instead of randomly for each tree (note that the split is done without permuting, which means that order in the data may affect results).
+For each tree a random subsample is drawn for each part (the `fitting_indices` and the `prediction_indices`).
+Again this resampling is controlled by `sampling_args['size']` and `sampling_args['replace']`.
 This approach ensures a total separation between the data used to create the splits and the data used to populate the leafs.
-  Importantly, this guarantees (for independent training samples) that the resulting random forest weights (extracted using `predict_forest_weights`) are independent of the samples corresponding to the `prediction_indices`.
+  Importantly, this guarantees (for independent training samples) that the resulting random forest weights (extracted using `predict_weights`) are independent of the samples corresponding to the `fitting_indices`.